A New Look at Family Wealth

 Successful multigenerational families identify with their entire portfolio of assets (including the family company).
 They concentrate on how to grow the portfolio over time to meet the family’s needs and help the family achieve its mission from generation to generation.
 Successful multigenerational families rise above the “company view” to develop an overall family wealth strategy.
 That is how a family achieves multigenerational success and sustainability.

 How does wealth move over generations?
-I researched hundreds of families to trace how wealth travels over generations—and it is not always lost by the third generation, as the “Shirtsleeves to Shirtsleeves” axiom leads us to believe.
+I researched hundreds of families to trace how wealth travels over generations—and it is not always lost by the third generation, as the “Three-Generation Rule Path” axiom leads us to believe.
 It turns out that family wealth follows three alternative paths over time.
 I created the “Family Wealth Paths” framework to illustrate how family wealth travels over time.